 Method #4: Inserting a preformatted Quick Table

 If there's a particular visual effect you're looking for (alternate shaded rows, for example), there may be a Quick Table already stored in Microsoft Word.
 Going back to the Tables menu, click Quick Tables to see a visual list of some of the preformatted tables you can pick from:

 Even if you pick a preformatted table, you can always tweak it a little to meet your needs, but isn't it handy to have something like this available?

-What’s better?
+What's better?
 Being able to save your own preformatted table for future use.
-But that’s a future tutorial!
+But that's a whole other tutorial!